Best golf bags 2025 — rated and reviewed

 Reasons to avoid

 With all that said, this bag also works well for golfers who don't want to carry.
 It fits well on a push cart or powered golf cart, though it doesn't have a pass-through for a strap underneath the pockets, which are fortunately positioned beneath the strapline, so they're easily accessible anyway.
-The stand mechanism is easy to open and close, and there are handles at the top and the bottom so you can easily get it out of the trunk of your car.
-The six-way top is another nice feature, making it fairly easy to organize your clubs.
-The only drawback on the Zero Friction stand bag is that it doesn't have a magnetic or snap-back pocket for a rangefinder.
-When walking, we find it cumbersome to have to zip and unzip a pocket to get the rangefinder or GPS device, however, for the price of the golf bag, it's a minor inconvenience.
+The stand mechanism is easy to open and close, and the handles are at the top and the bottom, so you can easily get it out of the trunk of your car.
+The 14-way top is another nice feature, making it easy to organize your clubs, each with its slot.

 Specifications